Lotfi-D/Dashboard-movies/front-dashboard/README.md

 2. Open you terminal

-    Enter in the ./front-dashboard folder.
+    Enter in the ./front-dashboard folder and enter the command:

-Enter the command:

     npm run install